Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Februari 2025 12.24.10 UTC
+- WIB: Sabtu, 1 Februari 2025 13.31.25 UTC
-- WITA: Sabtu, 1 Februari 2025 13.24.10 UTC
+- WITA: Sabtu, 1 Februari 2025 14.31.25 UTC
-- WIT: Sabtu, 1 Februari 2025 14.24.10 UTC
+- WIT: Sabtu, 1 Februari 2025 15.31.25 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: attitude
+Kategori: inspirational